-All 11 U.S.C. § 522(f) lien avoidance motions shall contain a specific description of the lienholder's interest to be avoided including, where applicable, the instrument number and the recording governmental unit.
+All 11 U.S.C. § 522(f) lien avoidance motions or requests to a chapter 12 or chapter 13 plan shall contain a specific description of the lienholder's interest to be avoided including, where applicable, the instrument number and the recording governmental unit.
 The motion shall also specify the statutory exemption that is impaired and the creditor's name.